no-more-secrets/parsco/README.md

 "hello, world!! x",    // should fail (#8 violated)
 ```

+That is clearly a contrived grammar, but it will allow us to
+demonstrate some of the basic facilities in this library.
-The following is a parsco parser that parses this grammar:
+The following is a Parsco parser that parses this grammar:

 ```cpp
 parsco::parser<string> parse_hello_world() {